 The Bush administration acted to end Syria’s military occupation of Lebanon.
 On December 12, 2003, it signed the Syrian Accountability and Lebanese Sovereignty Restoration Act (SALSRA), which, among other things, called on Damascus to end its support for terrorism and withdraw its troops from

-These international instruments, coupled with American military presence on Syria’s border and the threat of toppling the Assad regime, put teeth to the Lebanese anger at Syria after the assassination of Rafic Hariri.
+These international instruments, coupled with American military presence on Syria’s border and the threat of toppling the Assad regime, put teeth in the eruption of Lebanese anger at Syria after the assassination of Rafic Hariri.
 The problem was a lack of American follow-through, and ignoring the other source of Lebanon’s problems: Iran.
 The Bush administration also underestimated Hezbollah’s ability to rebound from the loss of the protection of Syrian dominance which had allowed it to flourish in Lebanon for almost

-America was also too optimistic about the nascent March 14 movement’s ability to assert itself on its own.
+Washington was also too optimistic about the nascent March 14 movement’s ability to assert itself on its own.
 President Bush credited the success of the Cedar Revolution to international diplomatic pressure and the Lebanese desire “to be free,”

-Likewise, America did not back credible Shiite alternatives to Hezbollah which could siphon support away from the group and in favor of March 14.
+The United States also failed to back credible Shiite alternatives to Hezbollah which could siphon support away from the group and in favor of March 14.
 After all, though Shiites were the pro-Syrian March 8 Alliance’s backbone, they were not particularly fond of Syria’s occupation of Lebanon, because it facilitated the entry of Syrian workers and their economic competition with the traditionally poor

-Lebanon and Israel: Mission Not Accomplished
+Lebanon: Mission Not Accomplished

-President Bush and Secretary Rice saw the war as an opportunity to bolster the Siniora government’s
+However, despite some misgivings about Israel’s conduct of the war, President Bush and Secretary Rice saw the war as an opportunity to bolster the Siniora government’s

 2. Barack Obama (2009 – 2017)